mindee/mindee-api-ruby/docs/getting_started.md

 This is because the `Universal` class is enough to handle the return processing, but the actual endpoint needs to be specified.

 ## Process the Result
-The response object is common to all documents, including custom documents.
+The response object is common to all documents, including custom documents (using the Universal product).
 The main properties are:

 * `id` — Mindee ID of the document
 * `name` — Filename sent to the API